-Case Western Reserve offers nearly 100 academic programs—including a biomedical engineering program ranked #8 in America and an international business program ranked among the top 15—all of which weave intense classroom theory with hands-on application in a host of real-world settings.
-Our single-door admission policy allows students the freedom to dedicate themselves to all their interests, building their capacities in areas as diverse as contemporary dance and accounting or political science and civil engineering.
+Case Western Reserve offers more than 100 academic programs—including a Biomedical Engineering program ranked #18 in America and an International Business program ranked among the top 15—all of which weave intense classroom theory with hands-on application in a host of real-world settings.
+Our single-door admission policy allows students the freedom to dedicate themselves to all their interests, building their capacities in areas as diverse as Contemporary Dance and Accounting or Political Science and Civil Engineering.

-A CWRU education is founded on the belief that learning is best accomplished through a blending of theory and practice, and 99% of students participate in at least one form of experiential learning during their undergraduate careers at Case Western Reserve.
+A CWRU education is founded on the belief that learning is best accomplished through a blending of theory and practice, and 98% of students take part in experiential learning during their undergraduate careers at Case Western Reserve.
+All undergradutes benefit from working with a dedicated navigator, a professional who stays with them all four years to help them explore and access opportunities for personal and professional growth on and off campus.
 They put their classroom knowledge to use in clinicals, cooperative education, education abroad, internships, practica, research, and service learning.

-The chance to be a part of the investigative process is one of the hallmarks of the Case Western Reserve experience, and undergraduates of all academic interests, beginning as early as their first semester on campus, have the chance to play important roles in carrying out CWRU’s research mission.
+The chance to be part of the investigative process is one of the hallmarks of the Case Western Reserve experience, and beginning as early as their first semester on campus, undergraduates of all academic interests have the chance to play important roles in carrying out CWRU’s research mission.
 Often their hard work is rewarded when, as undergraduates, they become published authors—their results reported in some of the country’s most prized academic journals.

 CWRU students are not only active members of the campus community; they’re involved throughout Greater Cleveland, across the country, and around the world.
 Opportunities for community service can be found in classes, student groups, study abroad programs, internships, co-ops, and practica.
 Students can volunteer at any of the three nearby hospitals, tutor inner-city students, assist local nonprofit organizations with their finances, tackle technical projects that better the community, and much more.